-While the President wasn’t the main speaker that day and such an impactful speech wasn’t expected to be made by him, he nonetheless delivered an address for the ages.
-Within this famous speech, Lincoln spoke in support of the equality of rights laid out in the Declaration of Independence while tying the events of the American Civil War to his hope of a “new birth of freedom.”
+In this famous speech, Lincoln supported the equality of rights laid out in the Declaration of Independence.
+He also tied in the events of the American Civil War to his hope of a “new birth of freedom.”

-For the first three days of July in 1863, the Battle of Gettysburg was fought.
+The Battle of Gettysburg was fought for the first three days of July in 1863.
 General Robert E Lee’s Confederate Army set out to attack the Union Army of the Potomac, led by General George G. Meade.
-About 35 miles away from Harrisburg, Pennsylvania, the battle went underway in Gettysburg.

 Lincoln’s Preparation for His Oration